(323) 605-7769

 Foam Roller Exercises: How to Use a Foam Roller on the Upper Back and Shoulders

-To demonstrate how to effectively foam roll your upper back and shoulders I’ve included verbal instructions, as well as video tutorials for you below.
-But, before we begin here are a few best practices and notable points to help improve your foam rolling game.
+To demonstrate how to foam roll your upper back and shoulders effectively, I’ve included verbal instructions and video tutorials below.
+But before we begin, here are a few best practices and notable points to help improve your foam-rolling game.

 5 Foam Rolling Best Practices & Considerations